Chart Color Schemes

 Recent residential development output has been above average within McKinnon when compared nationally

 AreaSearch analysis of ABS building approval numbers in McKinnon shows around 46 dwellings receiving development approval each year.
-Over the past five financial years, from FY21 to FY25, approximately 234 homes were approved, with an additional 23 approved so far in FY26.
-This results in an average of 1.9 new residents per year per dwelling constructed over these five years, indicating a balanced supply and demand, creating stable market conditions.
-However, recent data shows this has intensified to 5 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Between FY-21 and FY-25, approximately 234 homes were approved, with a further 23 approved so far in FY-26.
+This results in an average of 1.9 new residents per year per dwelling constructed over the past five financial years.
+However, this figure has intensified to 5 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.

 Frequently Asked Questions - Development